-After giving further effect to our issuance and sale of 10,586,316 shares of our common stock in this offering at the initial public offering price of \$19.00 per share, and after deducting underwriting discounts and commissions and offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2019 would have been \$345.5 million, or \$10.06 per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.34 per share to existing stockholders and an immediate dilution of \$8.94 in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+After giving further effect to our issuance and sale of 8,900,000 shares of our common stock in this offering at an assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2019 would have been \$299.1 million, or \$9.16 per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.44 per share to existing stockholders and an immediate dilution of \$7.84 in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$19.00 Historical net tangible book value (deficit) per share as of September 30, 2019 \$(18.63) Increase per share attributable to the pro forma adjustments described above 25.35 Pro forma net tangible book value per share as of September 30, 2019, before giving effect to this offering 6.72 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering 3.34 Pro forma as adjusted net tangible book value per share after giving effect to this offering 10.06 Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$ 8.94
+Assumed initial public offering price per share \$17.00 Historical net tangible book value (deficit) per share as of September 30, 2019 \$(18.63) Increase per share attributable to the pro forma adjustments described above 25.35 Pro forma net tangible book value per share as of September 30, 2019, before giving effect to this offering 6.72 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering 2.44 Pro forma as adjusted net tangible book value per share after giving effect to this offering 9.16 Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$ 7.84